||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "People like to watch Merlin make magic weapons," said Artorius.

-He wondered how Vali had seized the weapon and costume from the cyberclone wizard.
+He wondered how Vali had obtained the weapon and costume from the cyberclone wizard.
 The part-mechanical, part-biological humanoid machines were notoriously strong.
-The jammed sword was a sorry-looking affair, for whatever it was that flowed in the murky Thamesis had badly corroded the blade.
-Vali scowled, slammed the spell book shut across the screen and grabbed the sword again, but as before it did not budge.
+The jammed sword was a sorry affair, for whatever it was that flowed in the murky Thamesis had badly corroded the blade.
+Vali scowled, slammed the spell book shut across the screen and grabbed the sword again.
+The blade steadfastly remained stuck.